History

 • Cultivate significant public participation, including many community-based organizations, in both the design and stewardship of the schoolyards.

-Since 1995, BSI has completed projects on 84 schoolyards.
-Our schoolyard model has always had active play as a major goal; in recent years it has evolved to include urban outdoor classrooms, specifically designed for teaching and learning.
-Our program has grown to include professional development support for Boston Public School teachers.
-Our Science in the Schoolyard Program has partnered with a national science curriculum developer, the Full Option Science System (FOSS), to create guides for taking the FOSS curriculum outdoors, and our Outdoor Writers Workshop will soon be integrated in to the elementary literacy program at BPS.
-We have reached hundreds of teachers at more than 50 schools, enriching teaching and learning, and introducing children who have limited access to the outdoors an opportunity to experience nature just outside their school door.
+Between 1995 and 2013, BSI completed projects on 88 schoolyards.
+The BSI schoolyard model always had active play as a major goal; in recent years it evolved to include urban outdoor classrooms, specifically designed for teaching and learning.
+Our program grew to include professional development support for Boston Public School teachers.
+Our Science in the Schoolyard Program partnered with a national science curriculum developer, the Full Option Science System (FOSS), to create guides for taking the FOSS curriculum outdoors, and our Outdoor Writers Workshop worked to improve writing instruction using the schoolyard.
+We reached 850 teachers at more than 50 schools, enriching teaching and learning, and introducing children who have limited access to the outdoors an opportunity to experience nature just outside their school door.